autotest/autotest-docker/index.rst

 ``docker_cli/info`` Prerequisites
 -------------------------------------

-*  Docker daemon is running and accessable by it's unix socket.
+*  Docker daemon is running and accessible by it's unix socket.
 *  ``dmsetup`` and ``du`` commands are available.

 ``docker_cli/info`` Configuration